phunware/maas-cms-ios-sdk/README.md

 The following frameworks are required:
 ````
-MaaSCore.framework
+PWCore.framework
 ````

-MaaS Content Management has a dependency on MaaSCore.framework, which is available here: https://github.com/phunware/maas-core-ios-sdk
+Phunware Content Management has a dependency on PWCore.framework, which is available here: https://github.com/phunware/maas-core-ios-sdk

 It's recommended that you add the MaaS frameworks to the 'Vendor/Phunware' directory.
-This directory should contain MaaSCore.framework and MaaSCMS.framework  as well as any other MaaS frameworks that you are using.
+This directory should contain PWCore.framework and PWCME.framework  as well as any other MaaS frameworks that you are using.